 Everyone loves a garden gnome.
-And this simple outfit is a great option for parents who love fairy tales and who need an extra gnome to guard the garden.
-The hat can easily be made from red felt, and the beard can be made of pipe cleaners or cotton balls glued to a sheet of paper with ear loops (like a mask) to keep in place.
+And this simple outfit is a great option for parents who love fairy tales and need an extra gnome to guard the garden.
+The hat can easily be made from red felt, and the beard can be made from pipe cleaners or cotton balls glued to a sheet of paper with ear loops (like a mask) to keep in place.
 Just add some trousers and a plaid shirt, and you’ve got a fantastical character ready for a close-up.

 Fall is all about squirrels foraging for forest treats to ready themselves for the winter.
 This adorable squirrel costume is made of faux fur, a cute headband for ears and a bow, and an acorn treat bag customized from an inexpensive plastic jack-o-lantern.

 For nerdy Star Wars parents, this “Baby Yoda” (aka “The Child) costume provides a relatively easy DIY project resulting in a sweet homage to a beloved character.
 If you like to sew, just find some green material to make a bonnet complete with those iconic ears.
 Dress baby up in a brown or gray onesie, and add a little white bathrobe.
 Done!